wp-plugins/watu/readme.txt

 Create exams and quizzes and display the result immediately after the user takes the exam.
 You can assign grades and point levels for every grade in the exam / quiz.
 Then assign points to every answer to a question and Watu will figure out the grade based on the total number of points collected.

-Watu for Wordpress is a light version of <a href="http://calendarscripts.info/watupro/" target="_blank">Watu PRO</a>.
+Watu for WordPress is a light version of <a href="http://calendarscripts.info/watupro/" target="_blank">Watu PRO</a>.
 Check it if you want to run fully featured exams with data exports, student logins, categories etc.

 **This plugin is mobile / touch - friendly.** The quizzes will work on mobile devices and phones.